What is my clan coat of Arms?

 How do I apply for a coat of Arms?

 Application is made in the form of a Petition to the Lord Lyon.
-A copy of a leaflet containing various sample forms of Petition for different circumstances is available from the Lyon Clerk, Court of the Lord Lyon, HM New Register House, Edinburgh EH1 3YT.
+A copy of a leaflet containing various sample forms of Petition for different circumstances is available from the Lyon Clerk, address as above.

 Can everyone who is descended from someone who had a coat of Arms use it?

 No. A coat of Arms belongs only to one person at a time.
 It passes from the owner to his eldest son and then to his eldest son and so on.
 Other members of the family may, depending on their relationship and their surname, be able to apply for a 'differenced' version of the Arms to be granted to them by the Lord Lyon.
-If you think that you are in this position you should write, giving details of the circumstances, to the Lyon Clerk, Court of the Lord Lyon, HM New Register House, Edinburgh EH1 3YT.
+If you think that you are in this position you should write, giving details of the circumstances, to the Lyon Clerk, address above.

 I have located my coat of Arms on the Internet.
 Can I use it?